voliol/universal-pokemon-randomizer/README.md

 Based on the Universal Pokemon Randomizer by Dabomstew

+Palette branch
+by voliol

+# Branch Info

+This is a branch for implementing/porting palette randomization into UPR ZX.
+For a longer description, see the readme of the branch it came from: https://github.com/voliol/universal-pokemon-randomizer/blob/paltest/README.md

+As I implement the palette framework, I've taken the time to do some refactoring.
+This is partially a selfish endeavor to calm my own mind, but also works to counteract the code bloat that adding a major feature like this naturally entails.

+I hope to see it make its way into UPR ZX proper, see this issue: https://github.com/Ajarmar/universal-pokemon-randomizer-zx/issues/510

+**The rest of the readme is from the version of the UPR ZX this was branched from:**

 # Info

 This fork was originally made to make some minor tweaks and fixes, but became a bit more ambitious since 2020.
 There are several new features and supported games (including 3DS games) compared to the original Universal Pokemon Randomizer.